Acala-EVM-Dapps/Acala-PolkaWorld-Dapp-Hackathon-2022/README.md

 ## Submitted Applications 📑

-- [Discover Box](applications/DiscoverBox/README.md) -- A Trojan war themed mystery box game deployed on Acala EVM+.
-- [MetaDefender](applications/Meta-Defender/) -- MetaDefender is a one-stop insurance that protects cross-chain diverse digital assets (including general tokens and NFTs), and provides financial products with contractual security.
-- [MetaGamiMall](applications/application-template-project-MetaGamiMall%20Acala%20Meta%20Hub/) -- To build a Acala metaverse hub in Decentraland to promote Acala products and expand the use cases of aUSD.
-- [RainbowDAO](applications/RainbowDAO%20Protocol/) -- Multi-chain DAO Infrastructure Service Protocol.
+(Ordered alphabetically)

 - [Bytepay](applications/bytepay/) -- Bytepay is a platform that supports paid tasks to complete open-source tasks on Github.
 And the project owner or maintainer can sell the opensource product like (bin files apk etc.) as NFT.
 - [Chemix](applications/chemix-ecosystem/) -- Chemix Ecosystem is an asset auction DEFI platform focusing on the blockchain level 1-2 market.
 Publish and participate in auction projects, and speed up asset circulation.
+- [Discover Box](applications/DiscoverBox/README.md) -- A Trojan war themed mystery box game deployed on Acala EVM+.
 - [Hotpot](applications/hotpot/) -- A codeless DAO launching toolkit based on bonding curve.
 - [Margole](applications/margole/) -- A decentralized project, including swap, leveraged trading, ETF trading and NFT.
 Build a complete DeSaaS platform to provide infrastructure and services for decentralized applications.
+- [MetaDefender](applications/Meta-Defender/) -- MetaDefender is a one-stop insurance that protects cross-chain diverse digital assets (including general tokens and NFTs), and provides financial products with contractual security.
+- [MetaGamiMall](applications/application-template-project-MetaGamiMall%20Acala%20Meta%20Hub/) -- To build a Acala metaverse hub in Decentraland to promote Acala products and expand the use cases of aUSD.
+- [RainbowDAO](applications/RainbowDAO%20Protocol/) -- Multi-chain DAO Infrastructure Service Protocol.
 - [Sirius Finance](applications/siriusFinance/) -- Sirius Finance is a cross-chain stablecoin AMM, that attracts and locks tremendous value through stablecoins with low-slippage trading costs, attractive APY for liquidity providers, and allows for more financial innovations or yield enhancements for Polkadot users.